This resource explains depression and how to manage it during cancer treatment.

 - Fear of dying.

-If your sadness gets in the way of your everyday life, you may have depression.
-But, depression isn’t simply feeling sad.
+If sadness gets in the way of your daily life, you may have depression.
+But depression isn’t just feeling sad.
 Depression is a mood disorder that can be treated.

 Symptoms of depression